lngarrett/bubba/README.md

 `Config.yaml` contains common configuration settings for customizing Bubba.

+config:
+  `credit_full` - The maximum number of alert credits a camera can hold.
+  `credit_interval` - The number of seconds before a camera will gain credit.
+  `credit_increment` - The number of credits granted at the `credit_interval`
+cameras:
+  - `name` - camera name.
+    `hostname` - Camera hostname or IP.
+Used to make API calls.
+    `zip` - Location of camera.
+Used for weather.
+    `state` - Location of camera.
+Used for weather.
+    `no_osd` - If this is `true` then Bubba will not try to update on-screen-display.
+Currently Bubba only supports OSD Hikvision cameras.
+Setting this to true will prevent issues when using a non Hikvision camera.

 ### Environment Variables

 The following environment variables need to be exported before starting Bubba.